Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 Robinhood: Fees

 Robinhood offers commission-free US stock trades.
-(Regulatory fees still apply, but this is life.)
+(Regulatory fees still apply.)

 There are a couple of hidden fees worth mentioning.
 There is a $50 fee to trade foreign stock and a $75 fee to transfer your account to a competing broker.
 There is also a $5 charge for issuing paper statements.